mastaehe/bonsaiai.github.io/source/guides/getting-started.html.md

 ---
-title: Getting Started - Bonsai
+title: Quick Start - Bonsai

 toc_footers:
   - <a href='https://bons.ai/sign-up'>Sign Up for our Private Beta!</a>